About Us

 My approach is compassionate, nonjudgmental, and empowering.

-I am not the type of therapist or coach that is going to simply say “how does that make you feel” and nod silently as you talk the entire session completely disconnected from your body and then send you on your way.
+I am not the type of therapist that is going to simply say “how does that make you feel” and nod silently as you talk the entire session completely disconnected from your body and then send you on your way.
 Nope.
 That’s not what you’re going to get here so if that’s what you’re looking for, you got the wrong one.

 I am going to hold you accountable, tell you the truth in a loving, easily digestible way so that we can address and heal unresolved childhood wounds.
 There is a somatic component to this work, meaning that we include the body (this is where trauma is stored and where we experience emotions as sensations).
 It’s experiential in nature, meaning sometimes we get a little weird and you may find yourself talking to an empty chair or your “inner child”.
 I promise there’s a method to the madness.